devbisme/skidl/docsrc/pelicansite/content/posts/schematics.md

 Hard not just in the sense that it would have to intelligently place part symbols and route wires between them, but hard because the final result had to be *aesthetically pleasing*.
 (People are ~~anal~~ exceedingly picky about their schematics!)
-So it might take a ton of work and then everyone says it's shit.
+So even after a ton of work, everyone might say it's shit.

 So 2019 passed and I didn't work on it.
 And not in 2020, either.
-And 2021 looks like it was going to be a bust *until somebody else did it for me!*
+And 2021 looked like it was going to be a bust *until somebody else did it for me!*
 In August, [Shane Mattner](https://github.com/shanemmattner) released an initial version that could convert SKiDL code into a KiCad schematic.
 By the time he stopped to pursue a new job, his code was able to create hierarchical